Shadowen/ImageSegmentation/supervised_vertices/README.md

 Point history (zeroed):
 IOU = 0.832699836324291, failed = 208

-Validity mask (line history, fixed):
-IOU = 0.760096910805428, failed = 118
+__Conclusion:__ the history mask does help reduce failures to close the shape.
+The line history mask is much better than the point history mask for this purpose.

 - Errors where the network appears to go in the wrong direction are because a single pixel is higher than the next point
 - Try spatial softmax? - convolution layers
     - Add a "valid moves" mask? multiply it in as a fixed constant near the last layer?

+# Validity mask

+- ~~Try using a mask that indicates which points are valid outputs.~~

+Validity mask (line history, fixed):
+IOU = 0.760096910805428, failed = 118

+Results for the validity mask are inconclusive.
+Need to refine the validity mask implementation with some sort of ray tracing algorithm.
+TODO

+## Meeting notes
-smooth the ground truth
+- Smooth the ground truth with soft crossentropy
+- ~~Use an RNN~~
+- Try providing the point required to close the shape as an input

+# Recurrent Neural Network
-RNN
+## Working RNN
+- Working CNN + RNN implementation; cross entropy is decreasing over at least 10k steps, but accuracy doesn't seem to be getting better

+### TODO
+- Add the image summaries back in
+- Add validation set measurements to rnn.py to see if it's working?
+- Run overnight
-provide the first (final) point as input
+- Try providing the first (final) point as input
+- "Upgrade" to multi-layer LSTM
+- Need to achieve 90%+ on simple polygons
+- Get running on the cluster
+- Test on Luis' dataset
+- Reinforcement learning (A3C)